Contrast-Security-OSS/docs/content/installation/node/Node-cloud-foundry.md

 For Pivotal Cloud Foundry (PCF) customers, Contrast offers a Pivotal tile.
 This tile automates the BOSH deployment and configuration of the Contrast service broker.

-The Contrast Cloud Foundry integration doesn't download the Node agent and modify your application startup.
+> **Note:** The Contrast Cloud Foundry integration doesn't download the Node agent and modify your application startup.
 Application developers are responsible for downloading the Node agent and configuring their application to run with the agent enabled.
 The Contrast Cloud Foundry integration provides a central location to configure the agent (via the tile) or automatic configuration via user provided services.

 ## Requirements